 He was getting rich collecting rent from people who had thrown up shacks on the property when the boom began.

 A fortune teller in Kentucky had told John Jones that he should move to Texas and buy a farm with a sandy hill on it.
 If he did, she said, he would become rich.
 Jones moved to Texas and bought a farm west of Ranger.
 It had a sandy hill.
 Three oil wells were brought in.
-A fortune had been foretold.
+The fortune teller had indeed foretold a fortune.

 A man bought a lease near Ranger for $2,700.
 A well was drilled but proved to be a duster.
 Disgusted, the man told a soldier from Camp Bowie that he would sell him the lease for $1 for every $100.